aduca7/HoughTransformGPU/README.md

 # Presentation

-If you would like to see my presentation it is in the powerpoint file.
+If you would like to see my presentation it is in the pdf file.
 It has a much more in depth description of the project.